-V-Ray provides a number of tools that create virtual geometry in the scene that looks like real geometry at render time, as opposed to actual meshes.
+V-Ray provides a number of tools that create geometry loaded in the scene at render time, that does not weigh to the scene.

 - Clipper – A virtual plane for clipping geometry at render time.

-- Proxy Mesh – Imports geometry from an external mesh, which only loads the full details at render time.
-The geometry is not present in the scene and does not take any resources.
+- Proxy Mesh – Imports geometry from an external mesh file, which is fully loaded only at render time.
+The geometry is not present in the scene.
+Instead, it is substituted by preview object that does not take any additional resources to be displayed.

 - Infinite Plane – A virtual plane that always extends beyond the camera view.